 The 2012 Opening Doors Rhode Island: Plan to End Homelessness in Rhode Island guides the State's plan for homelessness alleviation and prevention.
-Actions in 2023 planned to address outcomes of the 2012 plan include:
+Actions in 2024 planned to address outcomes of the 2012 plan include:

-- Coordinated assessment / application process for supportive housing programs-The CoC refers to supportive housing programs solely through its Coordinated Entry System, allowing centralized, equitable access to homeless service programs.
-The COC is conducting a third-party evaluation of the CES, with the report expected during early PY2023, to inform ongoing refinements of the universal assessment, the CES system, and navigation of implementation challenges. - The local Veterans Affairs department connected to the CES and HMIS in PY2022, which has bolstered both the CoC and VA's ability to coordinated resources on behalf of mutual clients. - RIHousing will continue to work with PHAs in PY2023 to implement a common application process and to utilize the centralized housing choice voucher waitlist (shared by RIHousing's PHA program and local PHA programs) to coordinate information regarding prioritized populations. - Coordinate training activities for supportive housing providers the State Department of Housing and COC funds training and advise providers on how to take advantages of trainings, with an emphasis on peer training. - Increase economic security.
+- Coordinated assessment / application process for supportive housing programs- The CoC refers to supportive housing programs solely through its Coordinated Entry System, allowing centralized, equitable access to homeless service programs. - The local Veterans Affairs department connected to the CES and HMIS in PY2022, which has bolstered both the CoC and VA's ability to coordinated resources on behalf of mutual clients. - RIHousing will continue to work with PHAs in PY2024 to implement a common application process and to utilize the centralized housing choice voucher waitlist (shared by RIHousing's PHA program and local PHA programs) to coordinate information regarding prioritized populations. - Coordinate training activities for supportive housing providers the State Department of Housing and COC funds training and advise providers on how to take advantages of trainings, with an emphasis on peer training. - Increase economic security.
 The CoC has implemented performance measures for its grantees to measure increases to economic security.
 Additionally, the CoC continues to develop partnerships and invest in programs to support client's continued economic advancement. - Address Veterans housing needs: The Veteran Placement Committee meets monthly, enabling key stakeholders to coordinate local resources on ending Veteran homelessness.
 Continue to apply for supplemental CoC funding opportunities to increase CoC's ability to invest locally.
-Supplemental CoC funding opportunities anticipated to be issued in PY2023 may include capital funding and funding to address unsheltered homeless.
+Supplemental CoC funding opportunities anticipated to be issued in PY2024 may include capital funding and funding to address unsheltered homeless.
 The CoC successfully increased its local funding through its annual CoC award in PY2022, which included significant new funding to support survivors of domestic violence.
-While the most recent funding was awarded to the CoC recipients in PY2022, the projects are expected to be implemented in RI in PY2023.
+While the most recent funding was awarded to the CoC recipients in PY2022, the projects were expected to be implemented in RI in PY2023.